CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 ```math
 x_{-1} = x_{N-1}, \ x_0 = x_N, \ x_{N+1} = x_1.
 ```
-The time scaling is such that the characteristic time is 5 days.
+The time scaling is such that the characteristic time is 5 days ([Lorenz, 1996](http://www.raidl.cz/file/18/lorenz-1996-_predictability_partly_solved.pdf)).
 For very small values of ``F``, the solutions $x_i$ decay to $F$ after the initial transient feature.
 For moderate values of ``F``, the solutions are periodic, and for larger values of ``F``, the system is chaotic.
 The solution variance is a function of the forcing magnitude.